Roxie died at Summerkids Camp. Circumstances were shocking.

 The Los Angeles County Department of Public Health cited Summerkids and the DiMassa family for nine pool violations, including the incorrect pool occupancy sign.
 The DiMassa family posted a sign for 75 swimmers when it was supposed to be 60.
 Former …

 The Los Angeles County Department of Public Health cited Summerkids and the DiMassa family for nine pool violations, including the incorrect pool occupancy sign.
-The DiMassa family posted a sign for 75 swimmers when it was supposed to be 60.
+The camp owning family posted a sign for 75 swimmers when it was supposed to be 60.
 Former counselors have said that the pool was always overcrowded and chaotic.

 The counselors at the pool knew they did not have required lifeguard training but accepted the certifications.